NilSagor/temporal_network/temporal_network.md

 ~~How to tackle Concept drift problem in large data-sets, which are represented by temporal networks or data that can be transformed.~~

+## objectives
+change detection tests for graph

+- mapping each graph to a numeric vector through embedding
+- detect changes in stationarity through multivariate change detection

+## Backgound
+- identification problem of neorons in extra-cellular brain recordings based on their activity.

+~~one to one correspondence between vertices over time.~~